samuelandersoncodes/dvlpenergy/README.md

 Thereafter, I created my 'brandenburg_plants' app with the 'python manage.py startapp brandenburg_plants' command.

 I straight away created my virtual environment with 'python3 -m venv .venv' and activated it with '. .venv\Scripts\activate', always making sure that it is activated before I hit a key.

-Furthermore, I installed the core necessary libraries.
+Furthermore, I installed Django and the core necessary libraries.
 For instance, the Django RESTframework with the 'pip install django djangorestframework' and subsequently did so for the other libraries as needed.

 I configured settings in the 'settings.py' file of the project, created the env.py file to store the django secret key and also added the new app to the installed apps section.
 Afterwards, I created my superuser with the 'python manage.py createsuperuser' command, migrated changes with 'python manage.py migrate' and made sure the site fires without errors.
 I finally added the .venv, sqlite3 and subsequently the staticfiles files to the gitignore file.